dalehamel/mctop-tool-example/docs/00400-memcached-dtrace.md

 ```

 This generated header defines the macros which are actually called in the
-source code of memcached, for instance:
+source code of `memcached`, for instance:

 ```{.c include=src/memcached_dtrace.h startLine=93 endLine=95}
 ```

-So it seems like the dtrace support has been built into memcached.
-Now that the
+So it seems like the dtrace support has been built into `memcached`.
+Now that
-image has been built, this can be verified against a running process instance.
+the image has been built, this can be verified against a running process
-To start a test instance the docker commands to bind to localhost on the
+instance.
+To start a test instance the docker commands to bind to localhost on
-standard memcached port are:
+the standard `memcached` port are:

 ```
 docker run --name memcached-dtrace -p 11211:11211 memcached-dtrace